rhetorica/chas/README.md

 ## Lethe

-CHAS is a component of the LETHE hobbyist operating system project.
+This repository is a component of the LETHE project, which aims to build a complete software stack based on the Dhar programming language.
 Read more at http://lethe.rhetori.ca/